The Best Tent Waterproofing Sprays in 2022

 Sof Sole Tent Tent Waterproofing Sprays

-Sof Sole Tent Waterproofer Spray is built for all kinds of outdoor fabric applications.
+Sof Sole Tent Waterproofer Spray is built for various outdoor fabric applications.
 It is used by all kinds of outdoorsmen, from hunters to backpackers, to keep their gear safe and dry.
-It is made with a formula that contains 12% silicone for a long-lasting waterproof bond.
+Its formula contains 12% silicone for a long-lasting waterproof bond.

-The Sof Sole Tent Waterproofer Spray formula is durable and repels not only water but also dirt and oils.
-It is ideal for use on leathers like on hiking boots, tents, and other gear made from nylon or polyester.
+The Sof Sole Tent Waterproofer Spray formula is durable and repels water, dirt, and oils.
+It is ideal for leathers like hiking boots, tents, and other gear made from nylon or polyester.
 Since the silicone can discolor technical fibers like gore-tex, it is not recommended for these uses.

 What we like